 Pharmaceuticals

-Generics offer the same effect as the original medication at a fraction of the price.
-Despite financial incentives, many patients continue to opt for more expensive original preparations.
-Can targeted patient information facilitate the switch to generics?
+Generic drugs provide the same therapeutic benefits as their brand-name counterparts as the original medication at only a fraction of the cost.
+Yet despite financial incentives, many patients still opt for the pricier options.
+Could providing patients with tailored information facilitate the switch to generics?

 Nicolas Schreiner